yoshithaa25/Weather-Data-Dashboard-with-Predictive-Aalytics/README.md

 ## 🖼️ Example Output

-### Enter City (Input Screen)
+### 1️⃣ Enter City (Input Screen)

 ![Enter City Screenshot](1st.png)

-*Screenshot showing the input page where the user enters the city name (e.g., Hyderabad).*
+*This shows the initial interface of the Weather Forecast Dashboard.
+Users can enter the name of a city (e.g., Hyderabad) to fetch the current weather and forecast data.*

-### Weather & Forecast Results
+### 2️⃣ Weather & Forecast Results

 ![Forecast Screenshot](2nd.png)

-*Screenshot showing the temperature, humidity, and 5-day forecast for the entered city.*
+*This displays the results after entering a city.
+It shows the current temperature and humidity, along with a 5-day forecast generated using Linear Regression.
+The interactive Plotly charts visualize temperature (°C) and humidity (%) trends for better analysis.*

 ---